-Shanghai Tang sent us these images of their recent collaboration with creative Jacky Tsai.
+Shanghai Tang sent us these images of their recent collaboration with illustrator Jacky Tsai.
 A celebration of their 20th anniversary, the resulting collections are centered on six artworks: Floral Play, Lotus Porcelain, Carved Dragon, Ginger Flower, Petrol Rainbow and Flying Tiger, each filled with colourful, vibrant energy.
-Taking a fashionable twist, these artworks have inspired a limited edition capsule collection ranging from luxurious qipao and box clutches, to delicate tableware and cashmere shawls.
+Taking a fashionable twist, the pieces have inspired a limited edition capsule collection ranging from luxurious qipao and box clutches, to delicate tableware and cashmere shawls.

 After an extended break, Design China is back!
 We are starting 2014 off with a lovely curatorial initiative by PINWU called Handmade in Hangzhou.
 Its core philosophy is rong, or “melting and fusion”, which is used by thirteen designers to deconstruct the traditional bamboo crafts of Hangzhou and apply them to contemporary design.
 Over the next five years, the group also plan to explore silk, porcelain, copper, and paper.

 “Xiaoteng Zou is a young Chinese designer from Beijing who crafts cities, landscapes and scenes from paper”.
 Via EightSix.

 “Shang Xia, a sister brand of France’s illustrious Hermès, prides itself on promoting traditional Chinese craftsmanship and making such techniques relevant to contemporary design.
 There is no better evidence of this than in Shang Xia’s exhibition of bamboo weaving in the atrium of the shopping mall at Beijing’s World Trade Centre…until 9 June 2013”.
 Continue reading.